Best Diet for Conure

 Conure Nutritional Profile

 Every Conure has nutritional demands driven by its Small to Medium (9-20 inches, 60-280 grams) build, friendly energy, and expected 20-30+ years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Conure's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger birds.
 Choose nutrient-dense formulas designed for small birds.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Conure to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Conure to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Conure